Sayem995/CV/README.md

 ## Interests
 - Sports: A passionate cricketer having played club level cricket.
 An avid table tennis player.
-- Arts: Partook in School and university theatre plays as well as private workshops
+- Arts: Partook in School and University theatre plays as well as private workshops.
+Enjoy doing character studies and learning about different personality traits one can showcase on screen or stage.